zinserjan/mocha-webpack/docs/installation/webpack-configuration.md

 - remove `style-loader`
 - replace `css-loader` with `css-loader/locals`

-Then your config looks finally like this:
+Then your config looks like this and you're ready to test:
 ```javascript
 module.exports = {
     module: {